adithyaanilkumar/ZeW-IT/Readme.md

 - Arduino
 - Phonegap

-Join our [IRC channel](https://matrix.to/#/!vhqMKrrRfeIUtfIceF:matrix.org?via=matrix.org) to stat updated and to clear your doubts/queries.
+Join our [DISCORD channel](https://discord.gg/FyaASnh) to stay updated and to clear your doubts/queries.
 PRs are highly appreciated!

 Read [Guidelines](/CONTRIBUTING.md) for making a PR.